OnPage Content Latent Semantic Indexing

-Why do I personally feel that this onpage method of grouping keywords is vital in the future of search engine optimisation?
+Why do I personally feel that this on page method of grouping keywords is vital in the future of search engine optimisation?
 This is simply because Google is applying over optimisation penalties to millions of websites.

-However in some circumstances this could mean millions of pounds of revenue lost.
-In order to improve your on page SEO strategy, you should be swapping some of your most used keywords for LSI words instead.
+However, in some circumstances, this could mean millions of pounds of revenue lost.
+In order to improve your on-page SEO strategy, you should be swapping some of your most used keywords for LSI words instead.
 This prevents Google Hummingbird from penalising you for keyword stuffing.

 Lowering Keyword Density

 Make sure that you don’t completely remove your target keyword from the page.
 This will have a negative effect, simply use other synonyms to bring your keyword density down.

-Keyword Density is a term which refers to the percentage of times a certain word or phrase appears on a page when compared with the total number of words.
+Keyword Density is a term that refers to the percentage of times a certain word or phrase appears on a page when compared with the total number of words.
 This metric has changed drastically in the past 6 years from what has been taught.

-6 years ago I clearly remember people telling me to just place the focus keywords into the content 5-7 times.
+Many years ago I clearly remember people telling me to just place the focus keywords into the content 5-7 times.
 This will be great for helping your rankings because repeating it makes Google understand what this page is talking about.